- Learning Centre

 - First choice: Isolate the hazard (Engineering controls) Control the hazard at the source by isolating it and physically directing actions to reduce the opportunity for human error.
 Examples include placing barriers or partitions between workers, removing seats from lunchrooms and dining areas, re-arranging lockers, restricting general access to the office and increasing ventilation.

-- Second choice: Change behaviour (Administrative controls) These controls change the way staff, volunteer and clients interact through the implementation of policies, procedures, training and education.
+- Second choice: Change behaviour (Administrative controls) These controls change the way staff, volunteers and clients interact through the implementation of policies, procedures, training and education.
 Examples include policies for physical distancing, limiting hours of operations and respiratory etiquette and providing adequate facilities, supplies and reminders for hand hygiene.
 Increased frequency of cleaning as outlined above is also required.

 If your hazard assessment determines that PPE is necessary, ensure that the PPE fits your staff properly.